Best Investment Brokerage Platform for Forex 2026

 Leverage

 While forex and stock trading are similar in terms of liquidity, they are not the same.
 Unlike the stock market, currency trading is a zero sum game.
-This means that for someone to gain, someone else has to lose.
-However, in the case of stocks, there can be a situation where there is overall gain.

 High volatility